chucksleo/manifest/README.md

-# Kubernetes Manifest Terraform Module
+# SAIC RBAC Terraform Module

-This Terraform module deploys a Kubernetes Deployment and Service with customizable configurations.
+This Terraform module creates a manifest for Kubernetes within SAIC.

 ## Usage

+To use this Terraform module, create a new Terraform configuration file (e.g., main.tf) and specify the input variables in the module block.

 ```hcl
 module "kubernetes_manifest" {